bini-dere/Node_API/README.md

 - Integration of github with gitlab requires 4-5 simple steps.
 Well documented here https://docs.gitlab.com/ee/ci/ci_cd_for_external_repos/github_integration.html.
 - After integration is done and this repo is mirrored to the new one on Gitlab, use the .gitlab-ci.yml to define the flow of the pipeline.
+- gitlab project(mirrored to this github repo) where the CI/CD is set up is https://gitlab.com/binid/node_api (please request access if needed)

 # Add Kubernetes cluster to the Gitlab